Radiative GRMHD simulations of puffy accretion discs: Numerical versus analytical models of sub-Eddington accretion: Properties of the puffy discs

 The bolometric luminosity from simulations may be estimated as an integrated radial radiation flux in the optically thin region at a certain radius, for which we choose $r_{\mathrm{lum}}=25\,\rg$ to reduce the influence of the outer torus,

 and the values for each simulation are summarised in \autoref{tab:sims}.
 However, full radiation transfer post-processing is needed for a proper luminosity estimation, and furthermore, the M1 closure used in \koral{} is known to overstate the radiation energy density in the funnel \citep{2020ApJ...901...96A}.

-Thus, these values should be taken with caution.
+{We choose $r_\mathrm{lum} = 25\, \rg$, well inside the inner edge of the outer torus (at $r_\mathrm{in} = 35\, \rg$), to minimise its contribution to the estimated luminosity, but far from the region where the radiation is advected into the BH.
+However, this is a lower limit and a rather crude estimate.
+An accurate luminosity estimate requires full radiation transfer post-processing, as discussed in \citet{Wielgus2022}.}

 The upper panel of \autoref{fig:T_Sigma} shows the central (equatorial plane) gas temperature $T_{\mathrm{c}}$ for all simulations and its comparison to analytic disc models.
 It is apparent that, in contrast to the analytic models, the temperature does not drop in the inner region, which is mainly attributed to the fact that the simulated discs are optically thick up to the BH horizon.
 Outside the ISCO, the simulations show temperatures comparable to those expected for thin or slim discs, except for \texttt{S04}, where the temperature is significantly higher.
-These temperatures are a few times higher than the prediction of \cite{Zhang2000}, which can be related to the fact that we only probe the innermost part of the accretion flow, whereas \cite{Zhang2000} estimates the observed temperature from a global radial structure of a standard thin disc.
+These temperatures are a few times higher than the prediction of \cite{Zhang2000}, which can be related to the fact that we only probe the innermost part of the accretion flow, whereas \cite{Zhang2000} estimates the observed temperature from a global radial structure of a standard thin disc. {In the bottom panel of \autoref{fig:T_Sigma} we compare the optical depth $\tau$ at the equator of the puffy disc simulation to the analytical models.
+The simulations agree well with the thin disc model but less so with the slim disc; note that the slim disc optical depth is estimated as $\nicefrac{1}{2}\,\kappa_{\mathrm{es}}\Sigma$ from the surface density, whereas for the thin disc $\tau$ it is a direct output of the disc structure solution.}

 The vertical temperature distribution in \texttt{S06} is shown in the bottom left panel of \autoref{fig:general}, demonstrating that there exists a layer of hot gas on top of the disc, close to the photosphere, in regions with $\tau < 10$.
 This again resembles the warm corona model, and agrees with vertical structure calculations of a stratified magnetically heated disc with atmosphere cooled by Comptonization \citep{Gronki2020}.
 The optical depths of the warm corona base, obtained by those authors, were $\tau \sim 10$ for accretion rates $\dot m \geq 0.3$ and for relatively high magnetisation.